 Museum of New Zealand Te Papa Tongarewa

 Capacity: 600 banquet, 5,000 cocktail

 Te Papa is New Zealand's bold and innovative national museum and a recognised world leader in interactive and visitor-focused museum experiences.
 As well as being a six-level museum that showcases New Zealand's national art and treasures, it is also a unique conference and events venue that combines serious business with outstanding hospitality.

 The stunning waterfront location puts Te Papa at the heart of Wellington and provides plenty of natural light and lovely harbour views.
 Te Papa is close to all major hotels and public transport and offers plenty of on-site parking, so your guests will find us easy to get to.

 Features:

-51

-- 15 dedicated meeting rooms and a variety of exhibition spaces
+- 15 dedicated meeting rooms and a variety

+519 m2 of trade display space in a single of exhibition spaces

 - Catering for 20 to 5,000

 - Flexible venues seating 20 to 700

 - Purpose-built theatre with tiered seating for up to 328

-- 519 m2 of trade display space in a single room

 - Seated dinner for up to 600

 - Cocktails for up to 5,000

-Distance to Venue: $\hat{\mathbf{X}}$ 01 min $\widehat{\mathbf{A}}$ 01 min
+Distance to Venue: $^{\dagger}$ 01 min $\stackrel{\frown}{\Longrightarrow}$ 01 min

-Visit website >

-TSB Arena & Auditorium (Shed 6) Capacity: 1200 banquet, 2800 cocktail A truly multi-purpose venue, comprising the TSB Arena, TSB Arcade and TSB Auditorium (Shed 6).
+TSB Arena & Auditorium (Shed 6)

+Capacity: 1200 banquet, 2800 cocktail

+A truly multi-purpose venue, comprising the TSB Arena, TSB Arcade and TSB Auditorium (Shed 6).
 The TSB Arena is the largest flat floor, pillar-free space in the Wellington CBD and will work wonderfully well for your exhibition and catering space and as a purposebuilt auditorium for your main plenary.

-The TSB Arena is a large flat-floored venue, with a 2186m floor space that can a fits a standing crowd of up to 6000, while tiered and loose seating accommodates up to 3568 seated guests.
+The TSB Arena is a large flat-floored venue, with a 2186m2 floor space that can a fits a standing crowd of up to 6000, while tiered and loose seating accommodates up to 3568 seated guests.

 Floor-to-ceiling black drapes frame the space for exhibitions, awards dinners, and other special events.

-Distance to Venue: $\bigstar$ 06 min $\clubsuit$ 02 min Visit website > SOCIAL VENUES
+Distance to Venue: \$\frac{1}{2}\$ 06 min \$\leftarrow\$ 02 min

+SOCIAL VENUES

-Te Wharewaka Tapere 52 Capacity: 230 seated, 500 standing The Function Centre, located on Wellington's waterfront, is a purpose built-function centre, capable of hosting conferences, events, meetings, dinners and functions for 10 to 500 guests.
+Te Wharewaka Tapere

+Capacity: 230 seated, 500 standing

+The Function Centre, located on Wellington's waterfront, is a purpose built-function centre, capable of hosting conferences, events, meetings, dinners and functions for 10 to 500 guests.

 Boasting four beautiful function spaces, coupled with full on-site food and beverage operators.
 This venue can offer a great experience, underpinned by cultural values - you will be well looked after.

 This venue, along with the Pipitea Marae and Function Centre in Thorndon, is managed by Wellington Venues.